MykleR/minishell/README.md

 command -> command redirection
 arg -> ARG
 ```
-- On the left side of each rule, you find productions, as the name suggests, these are used to create AST nodes.
-- On the right side you find the requirements for the production, these may be tokens, but also other productions.

 ### LR Parsing Tables

-The parser utilizes LALR derivation tables for deterministic command interpretation:
+> We now need to convert this grammar into something meaningful for the program.
-The tables are generated based on the grammar mentioned above and using the [LALR(1) Parser Generator](https://jsmachines.sourceforge.net/machines/lalr1.html) and integrated directly into the parsing engine.
+> For, this we use **Parsing Tables**; you can generate them using other tools like [LALR(1) Parser Generator](https://jsmachines.sourceforge.net/machines/lalr1.html).
+Those tables are integrated directly into the parsing engine.
 This approach enables deterministic, efficient parsing with predictable error handling.

 ```
 ┌───────────────────────────────────────────────────────┐